 Each state keeps a record of a person’s criminal past.
 These databases are connected so you are able to track criminal convictions from any other state.
-You are able to go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.
+You are able to go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more intensive search.

 A criminal records search you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: